 Shave Brussels Sprout, Kale & Quinoa Salad in a Lemony Dijon Dressing

-- 4 cups of Tuscan Kale (about 1 bunch) (I have made it with both Tuscan and Curly Kale but usually use Tuscan)
+- 1 bunch of Tuscan Kale center stem discarded, sliced thin (about 4 cups) (I have made it with both Tuscan and Curly Kale but usually use Tuscan)

 - 4 cups shaved or thinly sliced brussels sprouts